Still clinging to that Econ 101 textbook from college? Whole chapters of it probably are outdated.

 - Turo: Make money renting out your car to others.

-- Uber: Make money driving for others.
+- Uber Driver: Make money driving for others.

 The possibilities are endless.
-Just remember to tuck something away from each paycheck for the taxman.
+Just remember to tuck something away from each paycheck for the taxes.
 Side hustles often aren’t taxed upfront like a full-time employee’s paycheck might be, so set enough aside to cover Uncle Sam.

 9. How to keep an eye on your credit score